dnbexperience/eufemia/.github/ISSUE_TEMPLATE/feature.md

 ## Pitch

-Why does this feature belong in the "dnb-ui-lib"?
+Why does this feature belong in the "@dnb/eufemia"?